Adverse effect

 An adverse effect is an undesired harmful effect resulting from a medication or other intervention, such as surgery.
 An adverse effect may be termed a "side effect", when judged to be secondary to a main or therapeutic effect.
 The term complication is similar to adverse effect, but the latter is typically used in pharmacological contexts, or when the negative effect is expected or common.
 If the negative effect results from an unsuitable or incorrect dosage or procedure, this is called a medical error and not an adverse effect.
 Adverse effects are sometimes referred to as "iatrogenic" because they are generated by a physician/treatment.
 Some adverse effects occur only when starting, increasing or discontinuing a treatment.
-Adverse effects can also be caused by placebo treatments (in which case the adverse effects are referred to as nocebo effects).

 Using a drug or other medical intervention which is contraindicated may increase the risk of adverse effects.
 Adverse effects may cause complications of a disease or procedure and negatively affect its prognosis.
 They may also lead to non-compliance with a treatment regimen.
 Adverse effects of medical treatment resulted in 142,000 deaths in 2013 up from 94,000 deaths in 1990 globally.

 The harmful outcome is usually indicated by some result such as morbidity, mortality, alteration in body weight, levels of enzymes, loss of function, or as a pathological change detected at the microscopic, macroscopic or physiological level.
 It may also be indicated by symptoms reported by a patient.
 Adverse effects may cause a reversible or irreversible change, including an increase or decrease in the susceptibility of the individual to other chemicals, foods, or procedures, such as drug interactions.